Freddie Freeman: 2022

 Freeman made his Dodgers debut on April 8, 2022, batting second in the lineup and going 1–3 with a walk against the Colorado Rockies.
 On April 18, before a game between the Dodgers and the Atlanta Braves at Dodger Stadium, Freeman was presented his 2021 Silver Slugger Award, with Braves manager Brian Snitker and hitting coach Kevin Seitzer attending the ceremony.
 In the game that followed, Freeman hit his first home run as a Dodger in what was also his first career at-bat against his former team.
 Freeman was presented his World Series ring before the Dodgers played the Braves at Truist Park on June 24.
-Several days later, it was falsely reported that Freeman had fired his agent and management team.
+Several days later, Doug Gottlieb falsely reported that Freeman had fired his agent and management team.

 Freeman was named an All-Star on July 17, replacing Starling Marte on the National League roster.
 In 159 games in 2022, Freeman led MLB with 199 hits and 47 doubles as well as leading the majors in line drive percentage (27.5%).
 His batting average was second in the National League at .325 and he had 21 home runs and 100 RBI.